bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 In case of a fail (when something is going wrong in one of the methods described above) a whole module will be restarted.
 And the work will start with the `onInit` method call.

-Inside of the module there is a manager allowing to get an access to:
+Inside the module there is a manager allowing to get access to:

 - an output that is defined within the instance (by calling ``getPartitionedOutput()`` or ``getRoundRobinOutput()``),
 - timer (by calling ``setTimer()``)